 - lemon wedges and chopped fresh parsley for serving

 - Preheat oven to 425°.
-Brush a large baking sheet with 2 tablespoons oil.
+Brush a large baking sheet with 2 tablespoons vegetable or olive oil.
 Season flounder lightly with salt and pepper.

 - In a shallow bowl, place beaten eggs.
 In a separate bowl whisk together Parmesan, bread crumbs, garlic, salt and lemon pepper.
 Dip fish in egg then dredge fish in bread crumb mixture, pressing on all sides to coat.
 Arrange on pan without touching.
 Sprinkle any leftover crumbs on top.
 Drizzle with melted butter.

-- Bake until golden and fish flakes easily with a fork around 18-20 minutes.
+- Bake in preheated oven until golden and fish flakes easily with a fork around 18-20 minutes.

 - Serve with lemon wedges for squeezing on top and garnished with parsley.